Are companies storing your data to comply with the General Data Protection Regulation (GDPR)? (DPA)

-The Data Protection Act 1998 until the 25th May 2018 was the UK law governing how personal data is processed, stored and protected by organisations, businesses and even the government.
+“The Data Protection Act 1998 and 2018; until the GDPR came into effect on the 25th of May 2018; formed the basis for the UK law governing how personal data is processed, stored and protected by organisations, businesses and even the government.”

-- Used fairly and lawfully
+- used fairly and lawfully

-- Used for limited, specifically stated purposes
+- utilized for limited, specifically stated purposes

-- Used in a way that is adequate, relevant and not excessive
+- adequately used, relevant and not excessive

-- Kept for no longer than is necessary
+- kept for no longer than is necessary

-- Handled according to people’s data protection rights
+- handled according to people’s data protection rights

-- Kept safe and secure
+- kept safe and secure

-- Not transferred outside the EEA without adequate protection
+- not transferred outside the EEA without adequate protection

 With especially more stringent legal protection for sensitive information such as: